rpPH4kQocMjkm2Ve/infra/README.md

 Secrets (signing keys, API tokens) are written via SSH with `chmod 600`.

-Certificates go to `/etc/ssl/certs/` and `/etc/ssl/private/` and are mounted read-only into containers that need them.
+Certificates go to `/etc/ssl/certs/` and `/etc/ssl/private/` — mounted read-only into containers that need them, read directly by native services (coturn).

+coturn config goes to `/etc/turnserver/turnserver.conf` — no container, no Quadlet, just the config for the native systemd service.

 ## Remote server layout